antaldaniel/dataandlyrics/content/post/2021-07-15-marie_de_la_montagne/index.md

 ## More about Marie de la Montagne

-Find more of about Marie and her work on [instagram](https://www.instagram.com/mariedelamontagne/?hl=en) or her [website](https://mariedelamontagne.com/) and make sure to check out her music!
+Find more of about Marie and her work on [instagram](https://www.instagram.com/mariedelamontagne/?hl=en), [facebook](https://www.facebook.com/mariedelamontagnemusic/), and or her [website](https://mariedelamontagne.com/) and make sure to check out her music!

 Other artists: